You have a lot to explore in Bangkok!

-Yes, by now you might know I’m a little more than obsessed with Thai food, and I also maintain EatingThaiFood.com, a blog all about eating in Bangkok.
-Also refer to these best restaurants in Bangkok if you’re looking for where to eat.
+By now you might know I’m a little more than obsessed with Thai food, and I also maintain EatingThaiFood.com, a blog all about eating (and cooking) Thai food in Bangkok and around Thailand.

-If you love to eat, here are a few must read Thai food articles:
+Also, here are a few must-read Thai food posts:

 - 100 Best Thai Dishes – A list of amazing Thai food!

 - 51 Explicit Thai Food Pictures – This is just to sort of whet your appetite and get you excited about all the delicious Thai food you’re about to eat.